formtools/core/README.md

-## Form Tools Core
+# Form Tools Core

 This repo contains the source code for the Form Tools Core.
-The Core provides the minimum application code to run Form Tools on your server.
-At this point (April 2017), this is not the case: it also requires you to include the [Core Field Types](https://github.com/formtools/module-core_field_types) module.
-This will change: that module will be moved to the Core.
-It's fine that it's a separate component, but it belongs in this repo.
+The Core provides the basic code needed to run Form Tools on your server, with the exception of the [Core Field Types](https://github.com/formtools/module-core_field_types) module.
+That will need to be uploaded you your `/modules` folder.

+The other modules, themes and API all just expand on the core functionality to provide additional, optional features should you need them.

 ### Repo